BANZOM/Portfolio-v1/content/projects/food-wellness-synergy.md

 weight: 301
 showToc: true
 ---
-# Food & Wellness Synergy: Personalized Recipe System
+# AI Powered Personalized Recipe System

 In March 2024, I led the development of Food & Wellness Synergy, a personalized recipe suggestion system that harnesses the power of Advanced Gemini LLMs and Flask.
 This system allows users to receive customized recipe recommendations based on food products they provide, enabling them to explore a wide range of culinary options tailored to their preferences.